astropy/astropy/docs/table/pandas.rst

   converted to ``numpy.float`` columns in `DataFrame`_, and string columns with missing values are converted to object columns with ``numpy.nan`` values to indicate missing values.
-For numerical columns, the conversion therefore does not necessarily round-trip if converting back to an Astropy table, because the distinction between ``numpy.nan`` and masked values is lost, and the different for example integer columns will be converted to floating-point.
+For numerical columns, the conversion therefore does not necessarily round-trip if converting back to an ``astropy`` table, because the distinction between ``numpy.nan`` and masked values is lost, and the different integer columns (for example) will be converted to floating- point.

 * Tables with mixin columns can currently not be converted, but this may be implemented in the future.